ctu-mrs/ctu-mrs.github.io/docs/40-api/20-frames_of_reference.md

 ## Additional frames

-Last group of frames used in MRS system is formed by coordinate frames created by [TransformManager](https://github.com/ctu-mrs/mrs_uav_managers/tree/ros2#TransformManager) from `nav_msgs/Odometry` messages or by addditional sotware (e.g., systems for localization).
+Last group of frames used in MRS system is formed by coordinate frames created by [TransformManager](https://github.com/ctu-mrs/mrs_uav_managers/tree/ros2#TransformManager) from `nav_msgs/Odometry` messages or by additional software (e.g., systems for localization).
 This group incorporates

 * **\<uav_name\>/mapping_origin**